Is it good to bathe your dog every week

 Maintaining a balance is key.
 For breeds with oily skin, a more regular schedule might be necessary to prevent build-up.
 Conversely, short-haired breeds often thrive on less frequent cleanses.
 Pay attention to any changes in your pet’s skin or coat; if you spot flakiness or excessive oiliness, it might be time to adjust the routine.

-See also Is pearl barley good for dogs
+See also Is it safe for dogs to have peanut butter

 Environmental factors also play a role.
 Dogs frequently exposed to dirt, pollen, or allergens may require more attention.
 I once had to adjust my approach during springtime when my canine companion seemed to suffer from allergies.
 A wash every couple of weeks helped alleviate discomfort without overdoing it.